monasticacademy/srt-to-json-microservice/README.md

 ```

 ### Response:
-The response will be a JSON array of subtitle entries, each containing the index, content, and start/end timings in milliseconds.
+The response will be a JSON array of subtitle entries, potentially combined based on the specified limits.
+Each entry contains the content and start/end timings in milliseconds.

 Example response:
 ```json